indy999/Moneybox-Test/README.md

 Once you have completed test, zip up your solution, excluding any build artifacts to reduce the size, and email it back to our recruitment team.

 Good luck!

+## Notes

+* I have added unit tests and integration tests using an in memory repository class
+* Ideally I would have liked to have a IMoneyService and move the TransferMoney and WithdrawMoney functionality there.
+* I would consider adding validation to the domain models.